sunny/actor/README.md

 end
 ```

-And receive them as arguments to `call`:
+Inputs can be given as arguments to `call`:

 ```rb
 GreetUser.call(user: User.first)